TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 ### Usage

 To enable MathJax support be sure Kramdown is your Markdown flavor of choice and MathJax is set to true in your `_config.yml` file.
+Next to that, add `mathjax: true` to the YAML Front Matter of the page or post that the math is to be added.

 ~~~
 markdown: kramdown